latin-bubel/react-weather-app-course/README.md

 # Goals

-The goal of this project was to recreated the Google Weather Component using the SheCodes Weather API.
+The goal of this project was to recreated the Google Weather Component using the SheCodes Weather API.\
-I have used npm animated weather icons.
+I have used npm animated weather icons.\
+It is hosted on Netlify : https://helpful-sprinkles-59085e.netlify.app/